 Expand radius, broaden acreage slightly, verify access/utilities, and use multiple sources.
 In thin markets, a clearer information packet and stronger visuals often matter as much as precise comp math.

-Next: tighten your comp selection with Vacant Land Comps, then build a buyer-ready marketing package with Land Marketing Plan.
+Next: tighten your comp selection with Vacant Land Comps, estimate a starting range with the Land Pricing Calculator, then build a buyer-ready marketing package with Land Marketing Plan.

 Note: This guide is informational and is not an appraisal or legal advice.